Academic Integrity Procedure

 Program Coordinator

-1. Familiarise themselves with University-produced material regarding academic misconduct warning signs and detection strategies
+1. Familiarise themselves with University-produced material regarding academic misconduct warning signs and detection strategies.

 Responsibility